Call Today +44 207 993 6524

 Introduction Sample:

 "Good evening, ladies and gentlemen!
-For those who do not know me, my name is [Your Name], and I have the immense privilege and honour of serving as your Master of Ceremonies tonight.
+For those who do not know me, my name is [Your Name], and I have the immense privilege and honor of serving as your Master of Ceremonies tonight.
 I've known [Bride] and [Groom] for [relationship duration/time frame], and let me tell you, their love story could give Hallmark a run for its money!
 We are here not only to celebrate their commitment but to be part of the very memories we will cherish for years to come.
 So sit back, raise your glasses, and let's make this an evening that [Bride] and [Groom] will never forget!"

 Transition to Dinner Sample: